-Since May 2012, Meidiya Investment and Yihe Investment have transferred their equity interests in five of our subsidiaries, including CNinsure Lianxing Insurance Sales Co., Ltd.), or CNinsure Lianxing, and CNinsure Times Insurance Sales & Service Co., Ltd., or CNinsure Times, both of which have national operating licenses, to CNinsure Group Company.
+Since May 2012, Meidiya Investment and Yihe Investment have transferred their equity interests in five of our subsidiaries, including CNinsure Lianxing Insurance Sales Co., Ltd. (also known as Fanhua Lianxing Insurance Sales Co., Ltd.), or CNinsure Lianxing, and CNinsure Times Insurance Sales & Service Co., Ltd., or CNinsure Times, both of which have national operating licenses, to CNinsure Group Company.
 Meidiya Investment and Yihe Investment have also transferred their equity interests in 19 of our affiliated entities to CNinsure Lianxing and CNinsure Times.

-In January 2015, Mr. Lai and Mr. Ge transferred their respective equity interests in Meidiya Investment to CNinsure Group Company, our whollyowned subsidiary.
+In January 2015, Mr. Lai and Mr. Ge transferred their respective equity interests in Meidiya Investment to CNinsure Group Company, our wholly-owned subsidiary.
 In addition, the contractual arrangements among Meidiya Investment, and their respective shareholders and subsidiaries were terminated.
 Consequently, Meidiya Investment became our wholly-owned subsidiary and ceased being a consolidated affiliated entity.